matteofaverio/coastal-gap-reconstruction/README.md

   process and a state-space model, and **TS-ICL**, a zero-shot time-series foundation model, evaluated with and without external covariates.
-- Applied validated methods to the real gaps in the chlorophyll record, publishing two independent, method-specific candidate reconstructions, clearly labeled as candidates, not as validated numbers.
-Oxygen currently has a real-gap inventory and classification only — no oxygen reconstruction candidate is published.
+- Applied validated methods to the real gaps in the chlorophyll record, publishing two independent, method-specific candidate reconstructions.
 - Wrote up both case studies in a report, two presentations, and a poster.

 ## Main findings